edgedb/easy-edgedb/chapter1/index.md

 Lastly, we we need to do a migration.
 This will give the database the structure we need to start interacting with it.
 Migrations are not difficult with EdgeDB:

 - First you start them with `START MIGRATION TO {}`
 - Inside this you add at least one `module`, so your types can be accessed.
 A module is a namespace, a place where similar types go together.
-You go up and down a level inside a module with `::`.
+The part on the left side of the `::` is the name of the module, and the type inside is to the right.
 If you wrote `module default` and then `type Person`, the type `Person` would be at `default::Person`.
 So when you see a type like `std::bytes` for example, this means the type `bytes` inside `std` (the standard library).
-- Then you add the types we mentioned above, and type `POPULATE MIGRATION` to add the data.
+- Then you add the types we mentioned above, and finish up the block by ending with a `}`.
+Then outside of that, type `POPULATE MIGRATION` to add the data.
 - Finally, you type `COMMIT MIGRATION` and the migration is done.

 There are naturally a lot of other commands beyond this, though we won't need them for this book.
 You could bookmark these four pages for later use, however: